mitalishah25/cat_dog_image_classifier/README.md

 # Cat and Dog Classifier
-# Build a 3-layer neural network to classifiy cat and dog image.
+Built a 3-layer neural network to classifiy cat and dog image.